Lachstec/Lachstec/README.md

-# Hello there, i am Leon 👋
+# Hello there, I am Leon 👋

 Applied computer science student and hobbyist programmer with a special interest in low level languages, especially Rust.
 I also have some basic knowledge of
 Java and C.

-- 🔭 Currently learning graphics development
+- 🔭 Currently learning C# and .NET
-- 🌱 Long term goal: Writing a really small game completely from scratch
-- 💭 Also interested in: Cyber Security, Operating Systems, WebAssembly
+- 💭 Also interested in: Cyber Security, Operating Systems, Cloud Services

 <!---